 Gilgit-Baltistan

-Inauguration of World’s Highest Cricket Stadium
+Inauguration of the World’s Highest Cricket Stadium

 Gilgit-Baltistan